C4Wiz/skin.estuary.modv2matrix/README.md

 # Skin Estuary MOD V2 for KODI 19 Matrix KN Edition (Modified) #

+# ** Please be aware that i am only maintaining the English version, all other translations needed ** #

 ## Installation Notes ##

 The "Kodinerds Repo", Must be installed manually so the required PVR Artwork Module (If you use the PVR Function) can be installed, and other usefull addons.